USBNinjaRRG/USBNinjaProfessional/README.md

 |MSCFORM|-|
 |MSCONOFF|0-1|

-# How to use the USBNinja Professional Module
+# How to install the USBNinja Professional Module

 One.
 Working parameter
 1. Voltage: 4.7-5.5V